tdwg/bdq/tg2/_review/docs/tutorial/index.md

 This document is intended for users and implementers seeking to understand the components of the BDQ standard through examining the reasoning and technical justifications behind the creation of a new BDQ test.

-This document is also intended for those interested in describing new tests using the BDQ Fittness for Use Framework.
+This document is also intended for those interested in describing new tests using the BDQ Fitness for Use Framework.

 ### 1.3 Associated Documents (non-normative)